-I. INTRODUCTION

-Anagement of retirement benefits is one of the problems facing Nigerian financial sector.
-Several efforts in the form of reforms have been made towards solving the problems but they still persist.
-Pension undoubtedly constitutes one of the bedrocks of public service in Nigeria.
-It was with this understanding that federal government has continuously embarked on reforms in the sector not only to save it from collapse but also to improve on its operations, especially the management of pensioners and their retirement benefits.
-Although Nigeria got her independence from the British Colonial Master, she still retained the colonial e-mail: ufoarohebele@gmail.com system of paying pension and gratuity to her retirees.
-The civil war in Nigeria ended in 1970 but because of the declaration of no victor no vanquish, the Federal Government took over the payment of pensions and gratuities throughout the Federation.
-However, on March 31st 1976 the Federal Government relinquished the payment of pensions and gratuities to state government except those of federal workers.
+28 1 Introduction

 Pension and gratuity which are under exclusive establishment matters have seen several reviews.
 The first was the Pension Act No.102 of 1974 which came as the legislation guiding the reorganization of the pension program in the public service.
+The second reform was in 1992 empowering the Parastatals to establish separate boards of

+8 CONCEPTUAL FRAMEWORK

-The second reform was in 1992 empowering the Parastatals to establish separate boards of trustees for management of their own Schemes.
-The third reform came as Decree 77 of 1993 and it established the Nigeria Social Insurance Trust Fund (NSITF) which replaced the old National Pension Fund managed by the Federal Government for the Private Sector.
-This Pension reform also known as Defined Benefit Scheme in the public sector has become unsustainable and further increasingly compounded by increase in salaries and pensions as costs constitute a significant proportion of personnel cost of various tiers of government.
-The Scheme was therefore fiscally unsustainable.
-On 25th June, 2004, a New Pension Reform Act bill was passed by the National Assembly and granted assent by our President (National Pension Commission 2004).
-President Obasanio in his explanation after signing the bill into law, said that the New Pension Reform Act would help workers to secure their future and live comfortably after retirement.
+42 trustees for management of their own Schemes.
+The third reform came as Decree 77 of 1993 and it established 43 the Nigeria Social Insurance Trust Fund (NSITF) which replaced the old National Pension Fund managed by the

+44 Federal Government for the Private Sector.
+This Pension reform also known as Defined Benefit Scheme in the

+45 public sector has increasingly become unsustainable and further compounded by increase in salaries and pensions

+${46}$ as costs constitute a significant proportion of personnel cost of various tiers of government.
+The Scheme was

+47 therefore fiscally unsustainable.
+On 25 th June, 2004, a New Pension Reform Act bill was passed by the National

+Assembly and granted assent by our President (National Pension Commission 2004).
+President Obasanjo in his explanation after signing the bill into law, said that the New Pension Reform Act would help workers to secure

+50 their future and live comfortably after retirement.

 However, none of these reforms could satisfactory improve the management of the retirement benefits to an appreciable level.
 Retired workers are still complaining of not being adequately catered for by the Scheme.
-It was against this backdrop that Nigerians whole heartedly welcomed the 2014 Pension Reform Act which established a higher contributory pension system.
+It was against this backdrop that Nigerians whole heartedly welcomed the 2014 Pension Reform Act which established higher contributory pension system.